-This work plan activity is designed to incorporate the Regional PHEP Coordinators into a role for one (1) of the available exercises that are conducted throughout the budget period.
+This work plan activity is designed to incorporate the Regional PHEP Coordinators into a role for annual PHEP exercise conducted for their region.
 This activity has evolved into a way to have the Regional PHEP Coordinators actively involved in the exercise process across the state.
 The exercise will not count if the Regional PHEP Coordinator is an observer.